maykinmedia/objects-api/docs/installation/config.rst

 Initial superuser creation (Docker only)
 ----------------------------------------

-A clean installation of Open Objecten comes without pre-installed or pre-configured admin user by default.
+A clean installation of Open Object comes without pre-installed or pre-configured admin user by default.

 Users can opt-in to provision an initial superuser via environment